 Think about what makes you a good fit for the school based on the requirements of the role and who you are as a person.
 Relate that to the school’s ethos, values, mission statement, long term objectives and anything else you can find.

 What experience do you have?

 This can be a tricky one for an NQT as the honest answer will be – relatively speaking – minimal.
 Realistically, your understanding will be from your Teacher studies, such as CACHE courses or Teacher training courses online.

 Look through the Teacher job specification and identify the level of experience the school is looking for.
 That will give you an indication of the kind of examples they are looking for.

 Again, it is important to be honest and to draw on your past experience of working or observing in a school.
 Expand on your answers where possible to include what you’ve learned from the experience and how it improved your teaching.

 Chances are it was many things.
-Now reflect on the qualities you have and why they could be valuable to your potential school.
+Now reflect on the qualities you have as a person and aspiring teacher and why they could be valuable to your potential school.
 Talk positively about your achievements and how they have shaped you as a person.

 Be mindful of how you phrase things.
 You’re not laidback, or chill, you’re calm.
 You’re not bossy, you’re assertive.
 Frame your traits and qualities positively – now is not the time to put yourself down.